beanssmart/smartbeans-doc/docs/reference/provided/binary-sensor.md

 ---
 sidebar_position: 20
 description: "Provided entity to publish any on/off state to Home Assistant"
-title: Binary sensor
+title: Binary Sensor
 ---

-# Provided binary sensor
+# Provided Binary Sensor

 A provided binary sensor can represent any on/off state of a bean as an entity in Home Assistant, making it available for use in UI components or automations.
 To create a provided binary sensor, declare a field of type `ProvidedBinarySensor`